Eleanor Holmes Norton: Early life and education

-While in college and graduate school, she was active in the civil rights movement and an organizer for the Student Nonviolent Coordinating Committee.
+While in college and graduate school, Norton was active in the civil rights movement and an organizer for the Student Nonviolent Coordinating Committee (SNCC).
 By the time she graduated from Antioch, she had already been arrested for organizing and participating in sit-ins in Washington, D.C., Maryland, and Ohio.
 While in law school, she traveled to Mississippi for the Mississippi Freedom Summer and worked with civil rights stalwarts such as Medgar Evers.
 Her first encounter with a recently released but physically beaten Fannie Lou Hamer forced her to bear witness to the intensity of violence and Jim Crow repression in the South.

-Her time with the SNCC inspired her lifelong commitment to social activism and her budding sense of feminism.
+Norton's time in the SNCC inspired her lifelong commitment to social activism and feminism.
 She contributed the piece "For Sadie and Maud" to the 1970 anthology Sisterhood is Powerful: An Anthology of Writings From The Women's Liberation Movement, edited by Robin Morgan.
 Norton was on the founding advisory board of the Women's Rights Law Reporter (founded 1970), the first legal periodical in the United States to focus exclusively on the field of women's rights law.
 In the early 1970s, Norton was a signer of the Black Woman's Manifesto, a classic document of the Black feminist movement.

 Career before Congress

-Upon graduation from law school, she worked as a law clerk to Federal District Court Judge A. Leon Higginbotham, Jr. In 1965, she became the assistant legal director of the American Civil Liberties Union, a position she held until 1970.
+Upon graduation from law school, she worked as a law clerk to Federal District Court Judge A. Leon Higginbotham Jr. In 1965, she became the assistant legal director of the American Civil Liberties Union, a position she held until 1970.
 In 1970, Norton represented sixty female employees of Newsweek who had filed a claim with the Equal Employment Opportunity Commission (EEOC) that Newsweek had a policy of allowing only men to be reporters.
 The women won, and Newsweek agreed to allow women to be reporters.